bhaswarey/AIML-Portfolio-Car-Price/README.md

 **Figure 15 - Optimal 'degree'**

 Figure 15 provides the performance of the Linear Regression model in terms of MSE/RMSE as the polynomial 'degree' varies.
-And the best 'degree' polynomial is 7.
+As shown in the figure, the best 'degree' polynomial is 7.